Research and Industry

 We worked with academics in the Exoclimatology group at the University of Exeter and local artists to design and run our first public exhibition in 2022 (funded by an STFC Spark Award).
 This hands-on experience was guided by a team of mediators (local scientists and Exeter Science Centre volunteers) and connected over 1200 people with this research.
 Check out our exhibition virtual tour to find out more.

 In 2023, the original exhibition was reimagined with input from local communities to make an even more research-filled and accessible experience.
-Find out more on our Climate Exhibition 2023 page!
+Find out more on our Climate Exhibition 2023 page, including the thorough report on our impact.

 Our revamped climate exhibition in September 2023